50 Years Since

 With IAMI, TRIUMF is creating a national epicentre for production, research, and development of actinium-225 – as well as other emerging medical isotopes.

+After decades of care, TRIUMF’s Proton Therapy Centre quietly ceased clinical operations in 2018, as patients gained access to dedicated facilities across North America.
 In its time, the Centre served as a place of hope and healing.
 Its staff received countless well-wishes, thank-you notes, and cards – small, heartfelt reminders of lives touched (and saved) by their work.

 “To all who have been involved in the Proton Therapy Centre: words are inadequate for sharing my gratitude for your kindness and your compassion.
 You will forever be remembered in our hearts.”